GTreeSoftware/GTree/README.md

 ---
 #### Introduction

-GTree is a open source software for neuron tracing.
+Global Tree Reconstruction System (GTree) software is a open source software for neuron tracing.
+GTree is written in C++, and freely available for academic research using.
+GTree is used to reconstruct neurons in single images and reconstruct neuronal population from brain-wide image stacks.

 #### License